r4victor/syncabook/README.md

 syncabook -h
 ```

 3. [optional] If you need to do the synchronization, you must also install the [afaligner](https://github.com/r4victor/afaligner) library.
-It's not necessary if you already have SMIL files that contain synchronization information for a book you.
+It's not necessary if you already have SMIL files that contain synchronization information for the book.
 For example, you can download such files for LibriVox recordings from the [synclibrivox](https://github.com/r4victor/synclibrivox) repository.

 ### Installation via Docker